 - Merrie Monarch Festival: The pinnacle of hula events.
 Dancers come from around the world to compete at this remarkable event.
 Hilo is packed for the festival and you can’t book too far in advance.

 - Lei Day in Hilo: Drop in to appreciate the fine art of lei making.
 Watch hula performances, understand the history of the art, and learn how to make your own flower lei.

 - Hawaii Kuauli Pacific & Asia Cultural Festival: Food, fashion, and tradition all meet at this festival celebrating the Asian and Pacific cultures that make Hawaii such a diverse and interesting place.

 Big Island in June

 - King Kamehameha Day Celebration Parade and Hoolaulea: This celebration of King Kamehameha’s role in unifying the island includes women riders wearing elaborate costumes and flower adornments.
 There’s music and art at Hulihe’e Palace after the parade.
 An iconic Hawaiian experience.

 - July 4, Independence Day: There’s a parade in Kona-Kailua with music, floats, and color guards, then fireworks over Kona Bay starting at about 8 pm.
 It’s got all the feel of a small town July 4th, but with a lot more aloha.

 Big Island in August

-Obon Festivals: Four different Buddhist temples on the island take turn hosting Obon during each weekend of August.
-This traditional Japanese event pays respect to family ancestors with music and dance.
+- Obon Festivals: Four different Buddhist temples on the island take turns to host Obon during each weekend of August.
+This traditional Japanese event pays respect to ancestors with music and dance.
 The costumes are spectacular.

 Big Island in October